carbocation/interpose/README.md

 		//1 END
 	//2 END

-Therefore, the last middleware generator to be added will not only be the first to be called, but will also have the opportunity to make the final call after the rest of the middleware is called

 ## Middleware

-Here is a current list of Interpose compatible middleware.
-Feel free to put up a PR linking your middleware if you have built one:
+Here is a current list of Interpose compatible middleware that have pre-built examples working with Interpose.
+Any middleware that yields an `http.Handler` or a `func(http.Handler)http.Handler` should be compliant.
+Pull requests linking to other middleware are encouraged.

 | Middleware | Usage example | Author | Description |